Connect with Us: Call Us Today: 1-800-807-8030

 Cs rely on established systems and protocols.
 Define roles, responsibilities, and decision-making hierarchies clearly.

-Satisfy their need for preparation by communicating with consistency, clarity, and meticulous detail.
+Satisfy their preparation needs by communicating consistently, clearly, and meticulously.
 Help Cs feel in control by encouraging their analytical approach.

 Warm and supportive Steadiness (S) styles avoid conflict and make decisions slowly.
 Adapt communication to their needs with friendly, patient language.

 Ss are conflict-averse.
-Maintain a calm, pleasant tone even when under stress and use verbal rather than digital communication.
+Maintain a calm, pleasant tone even when stressed and use verbal rather than digital communication.

 Ss prefer to talk through issues.
 Pick up the phone or suggest a video call when possible.
 Always use sincere positive praise.